A Depression Counselor in Madison, WI talks about How to Overcome Depression

 Silhouette of woman walking on a hillside in the sun representing that overcoming depression involves moving through it.
 Therapy for depression in Madison WI can support you in overcoming depression.

-First things first: What do you mean when you say depression?
+Before I dive in: What do you mean when you say depression?
 You might think of crying all the time, or not being able to get out of bed.
 Yes, that’s included in depression.
-And, depression can look like so many things that might not be obvious.
-Here are some descriptors you may resonate with:
+And, depression can look like so many things in addition to being sad that might not be obvious.
+Depression and High Sensitivity can make depression feel amplified.
+Here are some descriptors that you may resonate with:

 Depression as Depletion